muxamed666/fastbuild/README.md

 * Quick and painless integration into the work (just one small config file)
 * Automatic detection of changes and their dependencies in the code (both using git and using their own hash tables)
 * Caching changes ("the code written once is compiled once")
 * Support for GCC, G++, and clang compilers.
 Requires a git version control in a project.
+* Using multiple configurations for one repository (release and debug for example)
+* Multithreading support, gives more perfomance for multicore CPU (supports up to 32 threads)

 # Installation
 Installation is a simple procedure: